riteshmehrotra/coaching-journal/docs/team-agility/techdebt.md

 # Technical Debt — How to Identify, manage and minimise?

-**Technical debt** is a metaphor to represent an act of borrowing when developers choose to make certain design decisions in current circumstances to attain quick validation of assumptions/ideas with low fidelity solutions, and hence borrowing time in exchange of certain quality attributes.
+**Technical debt** is a metaphor to represent an act of borrowing when developers choose to make certain design decisions in current circumstances to attain quick validation of assumptions/ideas with low fidelity solutions, and hence borrowing time in the exchange of certain quality attributes.
-These design decisions, when not aligned with evolving product understanding in future, may negatively impact quality of product and productivity of team.
-This term was coined by Ward Cunninghum and inspired from the concept of financial debt.
+These design decisions, when not aligned with evolving product understanding in the future, may negatively impact quality of product and productivity of team.
+This term was coined by **Ward Cunninghum** and inspired from the concept of financial debt.

 In this story, I want to share some experiences on the causes, identifiers, and techniques for managing and minimising the technical debt.